The Texture Set Settings window controls the parameters of the currently selected Texture Set (see the Texture Set List).

 The data type is not a color space/gamma control.

-The data used for storing the information of a channel (for example sRGB8 or L32F) have no effect on the way Substance Painter will read them.
+The data used for storing the information of a channel (for example sRGB8 or L32F) have no effect on the way the application will read them.
 For example the Roughness channel will still be considered as Linear, and the BaseColor will still be considered as sRGB (gamma corrected).

 Below the channel list are the channel mixing settings.